Special Educational Needs and Disabilities (SEND)

 The school is on two sites, one at Elmgrove (YR and Y1) and one at Cotham Grove (Y2 - Y6).

-The Elmgrove site has six classes, three early years and three year 1.
+The Elmgrove site has six classes, for Reception and Year 1 children.
 This site is wheelchair accessible throughout.
 The Elmgrove site is situated close to our current site on the corner of Elmgrove Road and Redland Road.

 Where necessary we can provide an interpreter for families with English as an Additional Language.